Global-Data-Plane/sdtp/README.md

 #  The Simple Data Transfer Protcol

 This is a reference server and library  for the Simple Data Transfer Protocol.
 It demonstrates the Simple Data Transfer Protocol Server API.
-It also functions as an open framework, so new Tables can be attached to the Simple Data Transfer Protocol server by providing a Class with a `get_rows()` method and a `columns` property.
+It also functions as an open framework, so new Tables can be attached to the Simple Data Transfer Protocol server by providing a Class with a `get_rows()` method and a `schema` property.
 The README.md file in each directory gives the documentation for the utilities and classes in that directory.

 The structure is as follows: